MEGATON MUSASHI W: WIRED

 - 100 % negative mentions

-“The gameplay is very repetitive and grindy; the payoff of incremental improvements to your mechs through a mishmash of the same chests/limbs/weapons with increasing levels attached & random clashing color schemes (which you need to spend randomly dropped consumables to change) with random different stats/elements on them isn't very fulfilling.”
+“The gameplay is very repetitive and grindy; the payoff of incremental improvements to your mechs through a mishmash of the same chests, limbs, and weapons with increasing levels attached and random clashing color schemes isn't very fulfilling.”

 “Overall, despite its slow start and simple mechanics, this game offers an engaging story, memorable characters, and a fantastic soundtrack that together create a rewarding and enjoyable experience.”